mantl/mantl/docs/getting_started/aws.rst

 to configure.

 Do not copy the text contents above into a file, if you do not have the terraform/aws.sample.tf file, you need to clone the mantl repository.
-Please note, newer versions of this file do not have "access_key" or "secret_key" lines, we automatically find your AWS credentials from amazon's new "AWS Credentials file" standard.
+Please note, newer versions of this file do not have "access_key" or "secret_key" lines, we automatically find your AWS credentials from Amazon's new "AWS Credentials file" standard.

 Store your credentials like below in a file called ``~/.aws/credentials`` on Linux/Mac, or ``%USERPROFILE%\.aws\credentials`` on Windows.